Online shopping is the new norm.

 Curate Great Content

-Curating content is a tactic that is used by businesses and professional bloggers to help build their audience.
+Curating content is a tactic used by businesses and professional bloggers to help build their audience.

-All you have to do is find content that is already popular and include your views.
+All you have to do is find content that is already popular and includes your views.

-For example, if you find a video that has a ton of views and thumbs up on youtube that supports your brand, upload it to your social media sites with a few words on how it will help them.
+For example, if you find a video with a high number of views and thumbs up on YouTube that supports your brand, upload it to your social media sites with a few words on how it will help them.

 Always give credit and provide a link back to the author and the article.

-Curating content provides value to your followers and does not take a lot of time to create.
+Curating content provides value to your followers and does not take much time to create.

 After you have finished reading some of the statistics, you will realize that more is not always better.

-You might get confused with all of the hype on the perfect length for blog posts and higher search engine rankings.
-There have been multiple studies, and I have come across an excellent post about content length on CopyPress you might want to read.
+You might get confused with the hype on the perfect length for blog posts and higher search engine rankings.

 Instead of writing for a particular word count, write for your reader.